AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classic-page-author-manage-pages.md

 * **[Title](#title)**:

     * This is displayed to the user in the console and shown at the top of the page content when editing.
     * This field is mandatory.

 * **[Name](#name)**:

     * This is used to generate the URI.
     * User input for this field is optional.
 If not specified, the name is derived from the title.

-When creating a new page, AEM will [validate the page name according to the conventions](/help/sites-developing/naming-conventions.md) imposesd by AEM and JCR.
+When creating a new page, AEM will [validate the page name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.

 Implementation and the list of characters allowed differs slightly according to UI (it is more extensive for the touch-enabled UI), but the minimum allowed is: